sonofthort/lambda/README.md

 # lambda
-Use symbol λ in JavaScript to write compact functions in a style which reduces common duplication patterns.
+Use symbol λ in JavaScript to write compact functions in a style which reduces duplication patterns.

 # example
 ~~~JavaScript